RamyGadalla/NLP-drug-review-sentiment/README.md

 ---

 ## Limitations

-* Ratings are self‑reported and skew positive; not clinical ground truth.
+* Ratings are self‑reported and skew positive.
 * Label mapping is a design choice and affects class balance.

 ---